RatJuggler/advent-of-code/2016/README.md

 ##### Day 15: Timing is Everything
 Started to simulate each disc turning then realised you can just test for each slot being aligned with a simple mod check.

+##### Day 16: Dragon Checksum
+Very straightforward, I reproduced all the examples as tests to ensure the correct result.
+Though it's always hard to know what to do with global/common functions in Java when you don't want everything to be part of a class.